tterebko/snip2text/README.md

 # snip2text
-Python app that allows to snip a region of a screen and automatically recognize text and translate it.
+Python app that allows to snip a region of a screen and automatically recognize Chinese text and translate it.

 # Description
 A user can grab a screen region like in any other snipping apps.<br>